 If companies engage with customers in a constructive way and show they genuinely care about their customers, this often leaves Trustpilot users with a good impression.
 We also note that reviewers are able to edit their reviews at any time to reflect a changed opinion of a company.

-If you have any questions, please don't hesitate to contact our Compliance Team at firstname.lastname@example.org.
+If you have any questions, please don't hesitate to contact our Content Integrity Team at firstname.lastname@example.org.